erikh/kube-firehose/README.md

 You can also pass `-since` with a Golang duration to review items that occurred in that amount of time.

+Supply `-wait <duration>` to wait for that amount of time before terminating the program.
+Combine with `-since` to scope your logs in digestible sizes.

 Usage is simple: `kube-firehose`.
 If you have a configuration you want to use, specify `-kubeconfig`.
 It uses `~/.kube/config` by default.

 License is MIT, Erik Hollensbe <git@hollensbe.org> is the author.